bonraton/bonraton/README.md

 ### Hello!
 My name is Oleg. 👋

-- :mortar_board: Spent a year learning frontend with [Yandex.Praktikum](https://practicum.yandex.ru/)
+- :mortar_board: Always learn new techs
-- :boxing_glove: Like to fight with strong tasks
+- :boxing_glove: Looking for strong tasks
-- :school: Seek to new knowlege
-- :detective: Actively looking for a first job
-- 👨🏻‍💻  With strong and expirienced team
+- 👨🏻‍💻  Want to be a part of high skilled team

 ### My Stack
 <div>